Forced confession: United States

-Since 2001, as part of its War on Terror the United States using the CIA operates a network of off shore prisons, called black sites, probably the most well-known of which is Guantánamo Bay detention camp.
+Since 2001, as part of its war on terror the United States using the CIA operates a network of offshore prisons, called black sites, probably the most well-known of which is Guantánamo Bay detention camp.
 State officials have admitted to the press and in court to be using various torture techniques (authorised by the District attorney) to interrogate suspects of terrorism, sometimes after forced disappearance or extraordinary rendition by the United States.

 When these systematic acts were made public by the international media, the European Union, United Nations, the international press and various human rights movements condemned their practice.
 The US Supreme Court did not discontinue their usage and repeatedly ruled against hearing from those that underwent forced confessions, even after they were found innocent, claiming that a trial would constitute a breach of national security.

 A famous case is that of Khalid El-Masri.
 He appealed several times aided by different international human rights movements and lawyers, yet the US Supreme Court retained its usage of forced confession techniques, and denied a hearing of the evidence.